hnushrat/AutoQuesGen/README.md

 # AutoQuesGen
 Generate questions with multiple choice answers from the user given passage.

+# Key Insights

+- The proposed approach uses T5 Transformer.
+- Keywords are also extracted from the user given passage to frame the questions.
+- Sense2Vec is applied to get "distractors".

 ## Install Anaconda version 4.10.3

 1. Create a new environment.(Code: conda create --name env2)